 Find out how to donate food from your business.
 Request free assistance and you will be contacted by a food waste reduction specialist in your area.

-In these unprecedented times, we want to work with you to support your community, while also avoiding the unnecessary loss of food and related goods.
-Businesses may also consider donating a certain portion of food or supplies to the community during the response efforts.
+In these unprecedented times, Metro wants to work with you to support your community, while also avoiding the unnecessary loss of food and related business supplies.
+Businesses may also consider donating a certain portion of food or supplies to the community to aid the response efforts.
 For those businesses in a position to safely donate food to employees or hunger relief organizations, here are some guidelines and resources.

 Guidelines and resources for donating food

-Donations to Oregon Food Bank Portland Metro area locations (NE Portland and Beaverton)
+Donations to Oregon Food Bank locations in greater Portland (NE Portland and Beaverton)

-If you have food or other donations to share out with the community please fill in this Oregon Food Bank form.
-Oregon Food Bank is serving as the regional hub for food and supply donations in the Portland Metro area through the COVID-19 response.
-They will work to review each donation against current capacity and resource constraints and will look for ways to connect donations with local hunger relief organizations.
+If you have food or other donations to share with the community, complete this Oregon Food Bank form.
+Oregon Food Bank is serving as the regional hub for food and supply donations in greater Portland during the COVID-19 response.
+They will work to review each donation and look for ways to connect donations with local hunger relief organizations.

 Currently being accepted: